AcaBehzad/python_practice/README.md

 # Python Practice – Data Processing Project

 This project is a simple Python-based data processing application.
+My purpose in this project is to practice Python fundamentals, functions, modules and basic data processing.

 ## Project Structure
 - main.py        → entry point